jchapuis/akka-persistent-entity/README.md

  - `C`: entity command top type
  - `Entity`: the concrete persistent entity class

 The repository trait takes care of initializing sharding with the persistent entity behavior.
-It requires definition of the persistentEntity instance, and exposes a def for sending commands:
+It requires definition of the `PersistentEntity` instance, and exposes a def for looking up entities for a certain ID and sending them commands:
 ```scala
 trait TypedActorEntityRepository[ID, S, C[R] <: EntityCommand[ID, S, R], Entity <: PersistentEntity[ID, S, C, _]] {
   implicit def sharding: ClusterSharding